thekeenant/bus/README.md

     print('An event occurred at ${event.timestamp}.');
   });

-  // post the event and (optional) await for handlers to receive them await bus.post(new Event());
+  // Post the event and (optional) await for handlers to receive them await bus.post(new Event());
 }
 ```